merterpam/ST-TWEC/README.md

 ST-TWEC is a suffix tree based clustering algorithm for Twitter.
 It uses a generalized suffix tree to cluster tweets based on substring similarity.
 For fixed-sized documents such has tweets, ST-TWEC has a linear space and time complexity.

-ST-TWEC uses abahgat’s Suffix Tree implementation for the generalized suffix tree implementation.
+ST-TWEC uses <a href="https://github.com/abahgat/suffixtree">abahgat's Suffix Tree</a> implementation for the generalized suffix tree implementation.

 ST-TWEC has three sub-modules: Tweet pre-processor, clustering tool and cluster evaluator.
 Each sub-module uses the output of the previous module: Clustering tool takes the pre-processed tweets from tweet pre-processor and clusters them.
 Cluster evaluator takes the clusters and responsible for evaluation and printing clusters and evaluation results.